nilis24/selecat_cli/README.md

 ### Install requirements.txt

-After that, you have to install the packages that there are on the `requirements.txt`.
+After that, you have to install the packages that are on the `requirements.txt` file.
 This is made by running this command:

 ```sh
 $ pip install -r requirements.txt